 Easily grown in average, dry to medium, well-drained soil in full sun.
 Easily self-seeds.

-This Smooth aster is a Missouri native that typically occurs in prairies, rocky glades, dry open woods, roadside banks and thickets.
+Symphyotrichum laeve, commonly called smooth aster, is a Missouri native that typically occurs in prairies, rocky glades, dry open woods, roadside banks and thickets.
 Stems are usually unbranched with variable, mostly toothed, smooth, bluish green foliage.
 Small flowers (.75 to 1.25" across) with violet blue to purple (sometimes white) rays and yellow center disks appear in open, loose, panicle-like clusters in autumn.
 Attractive to butterflies.

 No serious insect or disease problems.
 May need staking.